fabien-marty/smartjob/docs/explanation/how-it-works.md

     - the local Python script is automatically uploaded in the configured `staging_bucket` *(that will be mounted in the container tree)*
     - job args are overriden to execute the Python script *(instead of the default docker image command/arguments)* without rebuilding/pushing a whole docker image at each attempt

-## CloudRun specifics

-- we use a threadpool (default size: `10`) for concurrency but only for uploading/downloading files as the CloudRun API is fully async

-## Vertex specifics

 - we use a threadpool (default size: `10`) for concurrency

 ## (local) Docker specifics

 - we use a named volume `smartjob-staging` for "input"/"ouput"
 - we use a container `smartjob-dummy-container` (based on `docker.io/alpine:latest` image) for copying files from/to the staging volume (the container is created but never started)
-- we use a threadpool (default size: `10`) for concurrency